Brink-Software/AksWorkshop/labs/lab3-workloads/LAB.md

 Navigate to http://localhost:8082 and check that the output is as espected.

-Next lets rename or copy `samplewebapp.rs.yaml` file to `samplewebapp.deployment.yaml` and change the Kind property from `ReplicaSet` to `Deployment`.
+Next let's rename or copy `samplewebapp.rs.yaml` file to `samplewebapp.deployment.yaml` and change the Kind property from `ReplicaSet` to `Deployment`.

 We can create the deployment resources and expose the pods.